Glossardi/Dictator-Speech-to-Text/README.md

 4. Recording format: FLAC at 16kHz mono is optimized for speech (lossless, 50% smaller than WAV)
 5. Hold hotkey for at least 1-2 seconds to capture audio
 6. Check Console for SoX errors: `SoX Error: <message>`

+> **Tip:** If you only tap the hotkey very briefly (<0.4s), Dictator will intentionally ignore the recording to avoid accidental API calls.
+Hold the key slightly longer for a real dictation.

 ---